caleb-mook/caleb-mook.github.io/README.md

 **Repository Description:** This repository will be used to hold my assignments.

 # About Me:
 Hello!
 My name is Caleb and I am 22.
 I am enrolled in the **Computer Programing & Development** program.
-Prior to this I was a ballet dancer.
+Prior to this, I was a ballet dancer.
 I danced for about 15 years until I recently decided to swith careers.
 This will be my first semester at Wake Tech!

 ## My Interests: